BU-KABlab/PANDA-BEAR/documentation/04 Using-Analyzers.md

 ## Next Steps

 With analyzers in place, you can complete the full experimental cycle from protocol development to data analysis.
-To learn more about other aspects of the PANDA-SDL system, check out:
+To learn more about other aspects of the PANDA-BEAR system, check out:

-- [API Reference](API-Reference.md) for detailed information on the PANDA-SDL library
+- [API Reference](API-Reference.md) for detailed information on the PANDA-BEAR library
 - [Main Menu Reference](Main-Menu-Reference.md) for all available system functions
 - [Writing Protocols](03%20Writing-Protocols.md) to understand how experiments are executed
 - [Creating Generators](02%20Creating-Generators.md) to automate experiment creation